Kinseekers Genealogical Society of Lake County Florida

 2nd & 4th Thursdays, 7:00 - 8:00pm (Eastern Time) via Zoom

-This is an informal discussion and help session for those using FTM genealogy software or thinking about using it.
-Ask questions, share tips, learn from one another.
+This informal discussion & help session fis or those using FTM genealogy software or thinking about using it.
 All are welcome!

 Non-Members: Register by emailing FTM@Kinseekers.org.